HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/advanced-discovery-topics.rst

 Utilities like scp, sftp or `winscp <https://winscp.net/>`_ can be used to transfer files around if there is a need.

-If these options are not possible then contact Hyperview Support.
+If these options are not possible, then contact Hyperview Support.

 .. note:: If you are logged in to a remote machine when performing the walk via **ssh/putty** watch out for session timeouts.
 This would end the snmpwalk job.
 Standard UNIX/Linux tools such as **tmux, screen or nohup** may help in managing sessions and avoiding a timeout.